hadley/recipes/recipes/main-vegetarian/corn-fritters.md

 Put teaspoonfuls of mix into hot oil and fry until golden brown on bottom.
 Turn and cook on other side.
 Drain on paper towels.
 Serve hot.

 Comments: For a tasty and quick meal at short notice.
+Source: Meals Without Meat A & S Holst